 First of all, it’s necessary to understand what the main characteristic that converts a sortie into a hunting expedition is:

 The time of stay in the hunting area is 24 hours a day for various consecutive days with no feasible possibility to re-provision or for intermediate stays in large towns.

 Therefore, can an expedition be a prolonged stay in our habitual hunting area?
 No, if there’s the possibility of easy re-provisioning.
 And if it’s a ranch in Montana?
-You will
+You

-be an expedition.
+would really be an expedition.

 Secondly, we are going to specify the four criteria that we have taken into consideration to offer you the selection: